Ilminster: Administrative history

+Ilminster was an ancient parish in the Abdick and Bulstone hundred of Somerset.
+As well as the town itself, the parish also covered surrounding rural areas, including Ashwell, Horton and Peasmarsh.
+When elected parish and district councils were created in 1894, Ilminster was given a parish council and included in the Chard Rural District.
+In 1899, an urban district was created just covering the part of the parish around the town itself.

+As part of the 1899 reforms, the more rural remainder of the old parish outside the urban district was made a separate civil parish called Ilminster Without.
+The Ilminster Without parish was abolished in 1982.
+Some became a new parish of Horton, and the remainder was split between neighbouring parishes.

-Ilminster was an ancient parish.
-When elected parish and district councils were created in 1894 it was given a parish council and included in the Chard Rural District.
-In 1899, Ilminster was elevated to become an urban district, removing it from the rural district.
-The urban district council built itself a headquarters at 4 North Street in 1935.
-The urban district was abolished in 1974, becoming part of the new district of South Somerset.
-A successor parish was created covering the former urban district, with its parish council taking the name Ilminster Town Council.
+Ilminster Urban District Council built itself a headquarters at 4 North Street in 1935.
+The urban district was abolished in 1974 under the Local Government Act 1972, with its area becoming part of the new Yeovil district.
+The Yeovil district was renamed South Somerset in 1985.
+A successor parish was created covering the former urban district as part of the 1974 reforms, with its parish council taking the name Ilminster Town Council.

 The town council continued to be based at 4 North Street until 2022 when it moved to the former magistrates' court on East Street.

-South Somerset was in turn abolished in 2023, with its functions passing to Somerset County Council, which re-branded itself as Somerset Council on becoming a unitary authority.